awsdocs/amazon-workspaces-administration-guide/doc_source/copy-custom-image.md

 You can also copy an image that has been shared with you by another AWS account\.
 For more information about shared images, see [Share or Unshare a Custom WorkSpaces Image](share-custom-image.md)\.

 There are no additional charges for copying an image within or across Regions\.
 However, the quota for the number of images in the destination Region applies\.
-For more information about Amazon WorkSpaces quotas, see [Amazon WorkSpaces Quotas](workspaces-limits.md)\.
+For more information about Amazon Workspaces quotas, see [Amazon Workspaces Quotas](workspaces-limits.md)\.

 **IAM Permissions for Copying an Image**
 If you use an IAM user to copy an image, the user must have permissions for `workspaces:DescribeWorkspaceImages` and `workspaces:CopyWorkspaceImage`\.